tsackton/taelgar/Gazetteer/Greater Sembara/Addermarch/Addermarch.md

 Now, Addermarch is a land of small farmers, foresters, and sheepherders, known primarily for its famed apple brandy that is traded downriver into [[Sembara]], but also a significant producer of timber and wool.
 Enjoying favorable tariffs for its goods in exchange for its role in protecting Sembara’s southern borders, Addermarch is a close ally of Sembara.

 %% Not sure about the last sentence, might not fit the vibe.
-Although it probably should be a close ally of Sembaran post hobgoblin wars %%
+Although it probably should be a close ally of Sembaran post hobgoblin wars

+FROM MIKE: I think the vibe doesn't quite work for the last sentence.
+Sembara has a borderlands region, and I think if anything since the hobgoblin wars - where Addermarch fought with sembara but also felt abandoned perhaps - the vibe could be a bit cooler.
+Maybe something like:

+Addermarch has friendly relationships with the three human kingdoms on its borders: Tyrwingha, Sembara, and Maseau.
+Sembara is economically and culturally dominate in the region, and many merchant houses in Addermarch have close ties to traders and bankers in Sembara.
+But not all in Addermarch believe that Sembara will necessarily come to Addermarch's aid, and a spirit of independence prevails in some circles.
+%%

 ## Geography